vikuviku6666/vikuviku6666/README.md

 - 🔭 I have deep knowledge of React js.
 - 🌱 I’m currently looking for new position.🤣
 - 👯 I have passion for web development.
-- 🥅 I am also learning Could and devops.
+- 🥅 I am also learning cloud and devops.
 - ⚡ Like to explore new places.

 ### Connect with me: